I work with women to ignite their inner spark, reclaim their gorgeous bodies and unleash their radiant essence.

 I hated my body for about twenty years, during which time I regularly starved myself on torturous low-calorie spinach-and-processed-ham-only kind of diets.
 (You name it, there isn’t a diet I didn’t try).
 I battled clinical eating disorders and paid no attention to any signals from my body.
-I couldn’t find my voice to say no to things I didn’t actually want to do with guys.
+I couldn’t find my voice to say no to things I didn’t actually want to do with men.

 I looked in the mirror and felt ashamed at what I saw Every.
 Single.
 Day.

 I wasn’t doing much better on the confidence and anxiety front either.
 I doubted myself ALL.
 THE.
 TIME.
 I worried that my best friends secretly hated me.
 I apologised incessantly.
-And I had this weird thing where every time I said or did something I thought was stupid, I would visualise putting a gun to my head.
+And I had this weird coping mechanism where every time I said or did something I thought was stupid, I would visualise putting a gun to my head.
 At my lowest I was metaphorically shooting myself thirty+ times a day.

 And not because I hadn’t worked on it.
 During my early twenties I saw a psychologist weekly, read every self-help book I could get my hands on and did a sh*tload of healing and processing.
 It worked, to a point.
 I managed to recover from clinical depression and obsessive compulsive disorder in that time.
-(Yep, I’ve been blessed with the full smorgasbord of mental health issues ;))
+(As you may have gathered, I’ve been blessed with the full smorgasbord of mental health issues ;))

 So after loads of work I was feeling a bit more confident sometimes and I didn’t completely hate my body.
 Progress ?! …